Peruvians

 With 31.2 million inhabitants according to the 2017 Census.
-Peru is the fifth most populous country in South America.
-Its demographic growth rate declined from 2.6% to 1.6% between 1950 and 2000; population is expected to reach approximately 46 - 51 million in 2050.
+Peru is the fourth most populous country in South America.
+Its demographic growth rate declined from 2.6% to 1.6% between 1950 and 2000, and its population is expected to reach approximately 46 - 51 million in 2050.
 As of 2017, 79.3% lived in urban areas and 20.7% in rural areas.
 Major cities include Lima, home to over 9.5 million people, Arequipa, Trujillo, Chiclayo, Piura, Iquitos, Huancayo, Cusco and Pucallpa, all of which reported more than 250,000 inhabitants.

 The largest expatriate Peruvian communities are in the United States, South America (Argentina, Chile, Venezuela and Brazil), Europe (Spain, Italy, France and the United Kingdom), Japan, Australia, and Canada.

 Ethnic groups

-In the 2017 Census, those of 12 years old and above were asked what ancestral origin they belong to, with 60% of Peruvians self-identified as mestizos, 20% as Quechuas, 5% as European, 3% as Afro-Peruvian, 2% as Aymaras, 0.6% as Amazonians, and 0.1% as Asian.
-Indigenous people are found in the southern Andes, though a large portion, also to be found in the southern and central coast due to the massive internal labor migration from remote Andean regions to coastal cities, during the past four decades.
+In the 2017 Census, those of age 12 and above were asked what ancestral origin they belong to, with 60.2% of Peruvians self-identifying as mestizos, 20% as Quechuas, 5% as European, 3% as Afro-Peruvian, 2% as Aymaras, 0.6% as Amazonians, and 0.1% as Asian.
+Large indigenous populations live in the southern Andes, with other large populations found on the southern and central coast due to massive internal labor migration from the Andes to coastal cities over the past four decades.

 Mestizo

-Mestizos compose 40%- 60.2% of the total population.
+Mestizos compose 60.2% of the total population.
 The term traditionally denotes Peruvians of mixed Indigenous and European ancestry (mostly Spanish ancestry).
 This term was part of the caste classification used during colonial times, whereby people of exclusive Spanish descent who were born in the colonies were called criollos, people of mixed Indigenous and Spanish descent were called mestizos, those of African and Spanish descent were called mulatos, and those of Indigenous and African descent were called zambos.
-Genetic analysis indicates that Peruvian Mestizos are of predominantly Indigenous ancestry.
+Genetic analysis conducted among Peruvians from Lima found that they are of predominantly Indigenous ancestry.
 Most mestizos are urban dwellers and show stronger European inheritance in regions like Lima Region, La Libertad Region, Callao Region, Cajamarca Region, San Martin Region, Piura Region, Lambayeque Region, and Arequipa Region.